-This winter's El Nino is one of the strongest on record, and has resulted in very large Pacific swells reaching the Hawaiian shorelines.
+The 2015 - 2016 winter El Nino was one of the strongest on record and resulted in very large Pacific swells reaching the Hawaiian shorelines.
 The 1997-1998 El Nino, previously the strongest El Nino on record, also impacted the shoreline during early beach maintenance efforts.
-Records show that during and after that El Nino ongoing maintenance efforts were required.
-Between the fall of 1997 and spring of 1999 almost 10,000 cy of sand was placed at the site to keep the beach stable.
+Records show that during and after the 1997 - 1998 El Nino numerous maintenance efforts were required.
+Between the fall of 1997 and spring of 1999, almost 10,000 cy of sand was placed at the site to keep the beach stable.

-The plan acknowledges extreme events, such as tsunami, hurricane, and meso-scale eddy, can severely impact the lifecycle of maintenance efforts at Sugar Cove.
-Given the severe nature of the ongoing El Nino, there is a valid expectation that more frequent and possibly larger maintenance efforts will be required in the coming seasons.
+The plan acknowledges extreme events, such as tsunami, hurricane, and mesoscale eddy, can severely impact the lifecycle of maintenance efforts at Sugar Cove.
+Given the severe nature of the 2015 -2016 winter El Nino, a truncated lifecycle for the first maintenance effort was not unexpected.

-5.5 Effectiveness of Material Placement
+7.7 Effectiveness of Material Placement

-Photo documentation presented in 5.2.1 Photographic Documentation depicts the conditions before and immediately after placement of berm maintenance sand.
-The only change in conditions on the beach was in the area were sand was placed.
+Photo documentation presented in 6.1.2 and 6.2.2 and depicts the conditions before and immediately after placement of berm maintenance sand.
+The only change in conditions on the beach was in the area where sand was placed.
 The berm in this area was elevated by the placed sand.
-The berm maintenance effort restored elevations along the western two-thirds of the beach berm and within the County of Maui beach access path.
+The berm maintenance efforts restored elevations along the western two-thirds of the beach berm and within the County of Maui beach access path (Only Maintenance #1).
 Both the berm and the access path were being utilized by members of the public upon completion of placement activities.

-6. BEST MANAGEMENT PRACTICES PLAN
+8. BEST MANAGEMENT PRACTICES PLAN